ryasmin/CIS163/Exceptions/Exercises/01_exception_tracing.md

     s = input("Enter a positive integer: ")
     print("Step 1: Got raw input:", s)

-    # This line may raise a built-in ValueError
     n = int(s)
     print("Step 2: Converted to int:", n)

-    # This line may raise a forced (manual) ValueError
     if n <= 0:
         raise ValueError("Number must be positive.")